Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 <!--
 > For me, I don't really have a work that I'm less happy with, although my older works like the songs before 2022 have pretty bad mixing done, but all the songs I've made serves a memory in my heart, so I'm not dissatisfied on any of the songs that I've made.
 > As for works that I'm particularly happy with, I'd say Essence, I.R.I.S, C://YOU NEX-TIME and also an upcoming custom song for OTMT2024.
-These songs have teaches me so many technique in composing (eg. Lyrics writing, irregular time signature writing, composing certain genres and etc).
+These songs have teaches me so many technique in composing (e.g. Lyrics writing, irregular time signature writing, composing certain genres and etc).
 > For works that the reception has surprised me the most is probably gonna be Fullest Adventure from the Abyss to Divine.
 For this song, I've almost never used any reference song to make it (which I usually did on my other songs), which at first I'm actually pretty worried will people like this kind of song or not.
 But it turns out, people actually like it and the song somehow even got blew up in other communities like ADOFAI
 -->

-### HowToPlayLN

 [![](/wiki/shared/news/2024-01-16-bespoke-music-in-osu/HowToPlayLN.png)](https://osu.ppy.sh/users/10879600)